jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 **Figure R21 | Principal Coordinate Analysis of well-preserved calculus microbiomes at prokaryotic genus taxonomic level by host genus.** Visual inspection shows distinct centroids of each host genus, albeit with overlap with others.
 Input is PhILR transformed OTU tables without sources and controls and low preservation samples removed.
 Low abundant taxa removed if under 0.07% of overall alignments ('min. support'). **a** NCBI nt database axis 1 and 2, **b** NCBI nt database axis 2 and 3, **c** Custom NCBI RefSeq database axis 1 and 2, and **d** Custom NCBI RefSeq database axis 2 and 3.

+### R9.2 PERMANOVA

+To provide statistical support for the observations made from the PCoAs above, PERMANOVA analysis was additionally run alongside the PCoAs.
+This were run in the same R notebook as the PCoAs above.

-Output from the PERMANOVA related analysis can be seen in Tables R5-7
+The PERMANOVA output related analysis can be seen in Tables R5-7

 **Table R5 | Result of PERMANOVA comparing host genera at genus and species level with NCBI nt and custom NCBI RefSeq databases.** Calculus microbiomes composition of _Gorilla_, _Pan_ and _Homo_ are distinct at all taxonomic and database combinations. _Alouatta_ has been removed due to small sample size.
 Results of PERMANOVA as implemented in the `adonis()` function in the R package vegan and applied to euclidean distances of filtered and PhILR-transformed MALT alignment OTU tables.
 Putative laboratory contaminants and badly-preserved samples have been removed.
 Test statistic is 'pseudo-F'.